tahoe-lafs/tahoe-lafs/docs/quickstart.rst

 In Case Of Trouble
 ------------------

-There are a few 3rd party libraries that Tahoe-LAFS depends on that might not be easy to set up on your platform.
+In some cases these instructions may fail due to peculiarities of your platform.

 If the following instructions don't Just Work without any further effort on your part, then please write to `the tahoe-dev mailing list`_ where friendly hackers will help you out.

 .. _the tahoe-dev mailing list: https://tahoe-lafs.org/cgi-bin/mailman/listinfo/tahoe-dev